Giggle v Tickle (Appeal)

 * Justice Geoffrey Ross Kennett

-The judgment was confined within the existing faulty Sex Discrimination Act (SDA) as amended in 2013, which incorporated gender identity as a characteristic, confused sex with gender, as does gender ideology that equates ‘gender’ with ‘sex,’ and replaced definitions of sex with nonsense definitions of gender based on a circuitous, subjective and stereotyped definition of ‘gender identity’.
+The judgment was confined within the existing Sex Discrimination Act (SDA) as amended in 2013, which incorporated “gender identity” as a characteristic, confused the terms “sex” with “gender,” and objective fact with subjective interpretations.
+The Act equates “gender” with “sex,” and replaces definitions of sex with nonsense definitions of gender, based on a circuitous definition of “gender identity” that rejects “sex” and yet is determined by being in oppposition to it, and confuses objective and subjective meanings of “identity.”

 (a) excluding Ms Tickle from access to the Giggle App on the basis of her gender-related appearance;